ARM-software/astc-encoder/Docs/FormatOverview.md

   (correlated RGB, non-correlated alpha).
 * **Bit rate flexibility:** ASTC supports compressing images with a fine grained choice of bit rates between 0.89 and 8 bits per texel (bpt).
-The bit rate choice is independent to the color format choice.
+The bit rate choice is independent of the color format choice.
 * **Advanced format support:** ASTC supports compressing images in either low dynamic range (LDR), LDR sRGB, or high dynamic range (HDR) color spaces, as well as support for compressing 3D volumetric textures.
-* **Improved image quality:** Despite the high degree of format flexibility, ASTC manages to beat nearly all legacy texture compression formats -- such as ETC2, PVRCT, and the BC formats -- on image quality at equivalent bit rates.
+* **Improved image quality:** Despite the high degree of format flexibility, ASTC manages to beat nearly all legacy texture compression formats -- such as ETC2, PVRTC, and the BC formats -- on image quality at equivalent bit rates.

 This article explores the ASTC format, and how it manages to generate the